moderndatacompany/dataos.info/docs/learn/dp_developer_learn_track/ci_cd/index.md

 **i.** Double-check all files and paths to ensure everything is provided correctly and that the manifest files are properly set up.

-**j.** You can add configuration files of more Resources as per your requirements, such as Policy, Talos, Lens, etc.
+**j.** You can add configuration files of more Resources as per your requirements, such as Policy, Lens, etc.

 ### **Step 4: Configure the pipeline**